Fernando Tatís Jr.: 2019 season

 At the beginning of 2019, Tatís was ranked as one of the top three prospects in baseball by MLB Pipeline, ESPN, Baseball America, and Baseball Prospectus.
 On March 26, 2019, the Padres announced that Tatís made their Opening Day roster.
 In his major league debut, he recorded two hits against the San Francisco Giants.
 On April 1, 2019, Tatís hit his first major league home run.

 In August, Tatís injured his back, which ended his 2019 season.
-He finished the season hitting .317/.379/.590 with 22 home runs, 61 runs, and 106 hits over 84 games.
-He came in third place in balloting for the National League Rookie of the Year Award, behind Pete Alonso and Mike Soroka.
+He finished the season with a slash line of .317/.379/.590 along with 22 home runs, 61 runs, and 106 hits over 84 games.
+He came in third place in balloting for the National League Rookie of the Year Award, behind Pete Alonso and Michael Soroka.

 2020 season

 In the 2020 season, Tatís was part of a four-game streak in August in which the San Diego Padres hit four grand slams, and, notably, was at each base position over the four.
 There was a controversy involving Tatís when he swung at a 3–0 pitch in the eighth inning, hitting an opposite-field grand slam against the Texas Rangers.
 This caused some discussion at the time regarding breaking an "unwritten rule of baseball" since the Padres were already up by seven runs.

 In 2020, Tatís led the NL in power-speed number (13.4) and batted .277/.366/.571 (10th in the league) with 50 runs (2nd), 17 home runs (2nd), 42 RBIs (4th), and 11 stolen bases (4th) in 224 at-bats.
 Of all major league hitters, he had the highest average exit velocity (95.9 MPH), percentage of hard-hit balls (62.2), and percentage of barrels/plate appearance (12.5%).

 In Game 2 of the 2020 Wild Card Series against the St. Louis Cardinals, Tatís was able to help bring the Padres back into winning position by hitting two home runs that made it possible for the Padres to win the series and head to the next round against the Dodgers, which they lost in three straight games.

 Tatís finished in fourth place for the National League MVP Award in 2020, behind Freddie Freeman, Mookie Betts, and his teammate Manny Machado.